drufball/yosai/_drafts/threshold.md

 Eizo frowned, looking self conscious.
 But before he could respond, there was a flutter of wings.
 The two of them looked up in time to see Hattori as he descended from the sky, flapping hard against the wind.
 He landed heavily near them, the white feathers of his wings folding flat along his arms.
 His body seemed tense.

-Eizo took a step towards the tengu.
+Eizo took a step toward the tengu.
 "What's wrong?"

 "Jakucho has requested your presence immediately.
 One of our scouts saw a raiding party approaching through the woods.
 They looked like Blades."